 The Time Zone Top 40 is the 40 top-selling music tracks in Australia exactly forty two years ago, to the day.

-Some time ago – when the earth was still flat and climate change wasn’t so damn obvious – 88.9 FM built a time machine that could travel back exactly 40 years to the better days of rock and roll.
+Years and years ago – well before the words catastrophic and climate change became widespread – 88.9 FM built a time machine that could travel back exactly 40 years to the better days of life on Earth and the best days of rock and roll.

-Since then, with the help of the Kent music report and your imagination, we’ve gone back 40 years every single week.
+Since then, with the help of the Kent music report and your imagination, we’ve travelled back 40 years each week.
 You can check out the Kent music report at australianchartbook.com.au

 There are two ways to listen online: